crajcan/the_rust_programming_language/notes.md

 Since many methods in `std::io::Write` and other `struct`s in `std::io` always return `Result<T, std::io::Error>`, we can save some code by just having them return `Result<T>` which will expand to the type it aliases when compiled.
 We can also still use special syntax like the `?` operator since this is just an alias.

-### The Never Type that Never Returns
+#### The Never Type that Never Returns

-Rust has a special type called `!` that's known as the _empty type_ because it hasno values.
+Rust has a special type called `!` that's known as the _empty type_ because it has no values.
 Rust refers to it as the _never type_ because it stands in place of the return type on functions that will never return.

 ```
 fn bar() -> ! {